 How to Interview

-There are programs where referred candidates may only hear from the company if considered qualified enough for the position and move on to the interview.
+There are programs where referred candidates may only hear from the company if considered qualified enough for the position to interview.
 Leave the choice of time and date of the interview to the candidate and offer assessments online.
 Candidates are looking for these flexible options in order to save time.

 The best way to conduct the training depends on the structure and size of the company.
 A small organization might choose to host a 30-minute meeting in-person to explain the logistics.
 A larger company, on the other hand, will probably go a more digital route and be relatively short to keep both the expectations and process known.

-Get the People to Make Better Referrals through Engagement
+Get Employees to Make Better Referrals Through Engagement

 It's key to keep employees engaged.
 Train the workforce on how to use the system and keep employees up to date on open positions by sending out a weekly email or mention them during companywide meetings.

 Encourage the team to browse LinkedIn connections as an option to see anyone who is right for the company.
 The referral program is not about filling a position, but finding the right person for the right position.
 Don't restrict managers and recruiters to only referring within their areas of expertise, and leave room for non-employee referrals.